taocpp/taopq/doc/Large-Object.md

 }
 ```

-All large object manipulation using these functions must take place within an SQL transaction block, since large object file descriptors are only valid for the duration of a transaction.
+:point_up: All large object manipulation using these functions must take place within an SQL transaction block, since large object file descriptors are only valid for the duration of a transaction.

 ## Creating a Large Object